 The longest lasting, most effective learning is actively pursued by the learner.
 Learning motivated by a genuine interest is fundamentally superior to externally motivated learning.
-Students at East Kent Sudbury School will self-determine their own activities and goals and self-assess their progress.
+Our students will self-determine their own activities and goals and self-assess their progress.
 With no timetable or curriculum students can self-pace their learning with no concept of ‘falling behind’.

-The school is governed by the School Meeting with each member having one equal weight vote, empowering students to enact change and take responsibility for their community.
+The community is governed by the Community Meeting with each member having one equal weight vote, empowering students to enact change and take responsibility for their community.
 Rule breaks and issues are handled by the mixed-age Judicial Committee and students can assist with the running of the school by applying to sit on committees or take up clerkships.